ninscope/Hardware/README.md

 Check the wiki page for more info : https://github.com/ninscope/Hardware/wiki

 # Printing material
 We have 3D printed the microscope housing using an EnvisionTec Micro Plus Advantage printer with RCP-30 resin (requires coating afterwards) and Formlabs Form 2 printer using RS-F2-GPBK-04 black resin.
-Some users have provided feedback that Accura ABS Black (SL 7820) (SLA) resin gives improved results using the printing service of [Protolabs](https://www.protolabs.com).

 ### Assembly of optics